bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:29:40

-Well, the mini script lives in the Bitcoin Core wallet.
+Well, the `Miniscript` lives in the Bitcoin Core wallet.

 Speaker 0: 00:29:43

 Yes.
-So this, Okay, so we're talking about a Taproot upgrade.
+So this, okay, so we're talking about a Taproot upgrade.
 Let's go there then.

+Speaker 1: 00:29:47

 Yeah.

+Speaker 0: 00:29:48

 So now this has been made available in Taproot.
 So is this an upgrade in the Bitcoin Core wallet?

+Speaker 1: 00:29:55

 Yes.

+Speaker 0: 00:29:56

 Okay, got it.
 So what's the upgrade?

 Speaker 1: 00:29:58

-So the upgrade is that you can now use this mini script, so these safe pieces of script, not just in SegWit, in regular SegWit, which used to be the only thing, but you can now also use it in Taproot scripts.
+So the upgrade is that you can now use this Miniscrip, so these safe pieces of script, not just in `SegWit`, in regular `SegWit`, which used to be the only thing, but you can now also use it in `Taproot scripts`.
-And remember what's nice about Taproot scripts is you can have all these multiple ways that you can spend a coin, you can now hide all the ways that you're not using by putting them in different leaves.
+And remember what's nice about `Taproot scripts` is you can have all these multiple ways that you can spend a coin, you can now hide all the ways that you're not using by putting them in different leaves.
 So your wallet would basically know that, okay, there are five different subscripts, essentially, that are possible, and the user will tell me which one of these five to use when I want to spend this coin and will hide the other ones.
-And there were some like, there's some subtle changes between the scripts in Taproot and the scripts in SecWit before some limits were dropped, but that's not that important.
+And there were some like, there's some subtle changes between the scripts in `Taproot` and the scripts in `SegWit` before some limits were dropped, but that's not that important.

 Speaker 0: 00:30:42

 Right.
-It's just, It's basically just the benefits of Taproot are now available in combination with Miniscript in a Bitcoin Core wallet.
+It's just, it's basically just the benefits of `Taproot` are now available in combination with Miniscript in a Bitcoin Core wallet.

 Speaker 1: 00:30:50

 Yes, but either you will have to write your little Taproot Miniscript yourself and put it in the wallet.
 Once you've put it in the wallet, by the way, it just works, right?
 You just click on receive new, make new address, it'll show an address, looks like any other address, and you'll be able to spend from it and it'll just work.
-But you generally do not want to type mini script yourself, even though it's safer than regular script, you probably want to use some other tool that does that for you.
+But you generally do not want to type Miniscript yourself, even though it's safer than regular script, you probably want to use some other tool that does that for you.

 Speaker 0: 00:31:13